Assess Your Positive & Negative impacts

 Impacts are no longer abstract – they’re measurable

 Regulations are evolving, stakeholders are watching, and climate urgency is real.
 Knowing your impacts isn’t just smart — it’s essential.
 Yet most tools stop at vague, qualitative insights that don’t drive decisions.
-Our Impacts Accounting Framework and Tool changes that without impact washing the results.
+Our Impact Accounting Framework and Tool changes that without impact washing the results.

-Whatever your sector or size, you gain a clear and comparable picture of where you stand, what’s required, and the path to creating positive impacts — turning impact data into real strategic action.
+Whatever your sector or size, you gain a clear and comparable picture of where you stand, what’s required, and the path to positive impacts — turning impact data into real strategic action.

 Indicators